Commitment to eliminate deforestation

 of certified palm (kernel) oil in our own-brand products (since 2018)

-We have calculated our soy footprint from 2017 onwards with the aim of providing a quantitative impact assessment of our supply chain.
-Since 2018, we participate in the Collective Soy Reporting (CSR) with a group of retailers to quantify and map the use of soymeal.
+We have calculated our soy footprint since 2017 with the aim of providing a quantitative impact assessment of our supply chains.
+Since 2018, we have participated in the Collective Soy Reporting (CSR) to quantify and map the use of soymeal.
+The CSR is a supplier survey conducted by an external service provider who reviews the claims of our suppliers.

 of deforestation-free soy